Police officer saves couple's wedding day after car accident

-LAKE GROVE, Long Island --A police officer saved a couple's wedding day after a crash on Long Island.
+LAKE GROVE, Long Island --A police officer saved a couple's wedding day after a crash on Long Island, New York.

 Joseph DeMichele, Feliece Terwilliger and their two children were on their way to town hall in Lake Grove on Saturday to tie the knot.
 That is when someone made a u-turn and slammed into them in Shirley, giving them a flat tire.